mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/editor/index.md

     Yes it is.
 More info in [this answer](https://mps-support.jetbrains.com/hc/en-us/community/posts/360007728759/comments/360001510479).

-!!! warning "The editor shows type system errors in the inspectors that shouldn't be there."
+!!! warning "The editor shows type system errors in the inspector that shouldn't be there anymore."

     Known bug.
 Pressing F5 helps.